nerolation/block-size-vibe/README.md

 If the frontend shows "Error loading block data":

-1. Check if your backend is running (`python app.py` in the backend directory)
+1. Check if your backend is running (verify it's accessible at http://localhost:5000)
-2. Verify the backend is accessible at http://localhost:5000
+2. Check the console for error messages
-3. Check if CORS is properly enabled in the backend
+3. Make sure you have the necessary Python dependencies installed

 ### Beacon Node Connection

 If the backend can't connect to the beacon node:

 1. Verify your beacon node is running and the API is accessible
-2. Check the URL in the backend `.env` file or use command line arguments
+2. For local nodes, ensure they're running on the standard ports
 3. Make sure the beacon node's HTTP API is enabled and properly configured

 ## Architecture